 What attracts so many to this small area of San Diego?

-It’s the history and culture that makes Old Town so popular with locals and tourists, and of course the great food and sites.
+It’s the history and culture that makes Old Town so popular with locals and tourists, and of course the great food and historic sites.
 Within Old Town there are three Parks, all of which have historic sites operated as museums.
-Located at the northern end of Old Town, Old Town San Diego State Historic Park all of its museums are free to the public.
+Located at the northern end of Old Town is Old Town San Diego State Historic Park, all of the museums are free to the public.
 The state park spans the decades from Californio rule to the Mexican Period and finally to the American Period.
-See the 1825 Casa de Estudillo, one of the finest adobe haciendas in the state; view a rare original stagecoach at the Wells Fargo Museum; see a scale model of nineteenth century Old Town at the reconstructed Robinson-Rose House, one-time Lodge of the Freemasons and home of San Diego’s first newspaper The San Diego Herald; the Black Hawk Livery & Blacksmith; the San Diego Union newspaper building; and the first public schoolhouse in San Diego, the Mason Street School.
+See the 1825 Casa de Estudillo, one of the finest adobe haciendas in the state; you can see a scale model of nineteenth century Old Town at the reconstructed Robinson-Rose House, one-time Lodge of the Freemasons and home of San Diego’s first newspaper, the San Diego Herald; the Black Hawk Livery & Blacksmith; the San Diego Union newspaper building; and the first public schoolhouse in San Diego, the Mason Street School.

 The Mormon Battalion Visitors Center, a state of the art attraction complete with video tour, hands on computer information where you can also pan for gold.
 There are many more historic museums at the center of Old Town: the Whaley House Museum is believed by many to be the most haunted house in America in addition to housing the former county courthouse and San Diego’s first commercial theater; the Old Adobe Chapel, San Diego’s former parochial church and setting for the famous wedding of “Ramona,” is now a city-owned museum; the Church of the Immaculate Conception was formally dedicated in 1919; El Campo Santo Cemetery is the final resting place of nearly 500 nineteenth century residents including the Indian leader Antonio Garra and the notorious boat thief Yankee Jim Robinson; and you won’t want to miss the Sheriff’s Museum.